-- For the batter, combine maida, cornflour, egg, ginger garlic paste, salt, chilli sauce, 1/2 tsp soy sauce, 1/2 tsp pepper powder and enough water to make a coating consistency medium thick batter.
+- For the batter, combine all purpose, cornflour, ginger garlic paste, salt, chilli sauce, ½ tsp soy sauce, ½ tsp pepper powder and enough water to make a coating consistency medium thick batter.

 - Dip the cauliflower florets in it and deep fry them in hot oil on medium high heat till crisp and golden brown in colour.

 - While the florets are getting done, prepare the sauce.

 - For that, heat the oil in a wok.